ellamichaels/gov1347_blog/index.md

 If it is true that voters consider each of these indicators at the ballot box, stronger economic performance (i.e. higher GDP and RDI growth and larger decreases in unemployment rates) would track with higher popular vote shares for incumbents.

 In order to evaluate the performance of each model, we’ll consider the following tests:
-- **Statistical significance** (cutoff: p < 0.05)
 - **R-squared value:** This is a measure of how much variance in a data set is explained by the model.
 The R-squared value evaluates the _in-sample fit_ of the model, namely how well the model fits the data it is based on.
 Formula: R^2 = 1 - (unexplained variance / total variance in data set)
-- **Cross-validation:** Cross validation applies a model to random subsets of its original sample.
-It evaluates the _out-of-sample fit_ of the model, namely how well it fits data sets it is not based on.
+- **Leave-one-out validation:** Leave-one-out validation builds a model around all but one of its original sample and evaluates the difference between the predicted value and the actual value.
+This helps approximate the _out-of-sample fit_ of the model, namely how well it fits data sets it is not based on.

 ### Q2 GDP Growth